jeanc18rlos/dental-vip-cms/src/pages/en/guarantees.md

     issue of guarantees when deciding which dental clinic to choose and, in our discretion;
-    it is undoubtedly one of the most important factors that differentiates one center from another.</p>\n <br> \n<p class=\"dv-subtitle text-left\"p> DENTAL VIP can offer you the most extensive guarantee available from any dental clinic in Venezuela because we are confident in the high standard of our workmanship, in the quality of the materials we use and in the precision of the dental technicians who work in our master laboratory.</p> <br>  <p class=\"dv-subtitle text-left\"p> If our guaranteed treatment fails structurally, it will be replaced free of charge for you by our Dentists, of course, under the terms and conditions detailed below.
+    it is undoubtedly one of the most important factors that differentiates one center from another.</p>\n <br> \n<p class=\"dv-subtitle text-left\"p> DENTAL VIP can offer you the best guarantee of any Dental Clinic in Caracas because we trust in the high level of our work, the quality of the materials we use and the precision of the dental technicians who labor in our prosthetic laboratory.</p> <br>  <p class=\"dv-subtitle text-left\"p> If our guaranteed treatment fails structurally, it will be replaced free of charge for you by our Dentists, of course, under the terms and conditions detailed below.
 This gives you that peace of mind that if anything is to happen, we are here to take responsibility!</p>\n"
 bannerFooter:
   body: '<p  class="title text-left"> Are You in Search of Treatments Highly Specialized?</p>
     <p  class="subtitle text-left"> VISIT US IN CARACAS <b>WE CAN HELP YOU!</b> </p>